 The Technical Academy offers students a pathway for developing advanced skills and college credits toward an associate and/or bachelor's degree while still in high school at no cost.

 Three programs are available to students: Healthcare, Engineering Technology, and Business and Information Technology.
-The full list of classes for each program can be found in this brochure.

 How It Works